ankurats/WcfTrainingDay1/README.md

 "# WcfTrainingDay1"

-This code is developed on Visua Studio 2015
+This code is developed on Visual Studio 2015

 Code used in WCF Day Training